Hunting Dog Breeds: 11 Best Dogs for Hunting

 Their incessant barking and baying while pursuing rabbits are often a child’s first introduction to hunting dogs.
 They possess the best noses in the canine world after the bloodhound and the basset hound.

-Their superior scenting ability, along with their speed and agility, makes them the top choice for hunting rabbits.
+Their superior scenting ability, speed, and agility make them the top choice for hunting rabbits.
 Their loud barks ensure that you never lose sight of them.

-Beagles are one of the best hunting dog breeds in the world, they also make great family dogs and tend to be curious, playful, and cute.
-They make very loyal house pets and do not need a large house or yard.
+Beagles are one of the best hunting dog breeds in the world.
+They also make great family dogs and tend to be curious, playful, and cute.
+They make loyal house pets and do not need a large house or yard.

 5. Bloodhound

 The bloodhound is said to be the Sherlock Holmes of the canine world and one of the best hunting dog breeds.
-Their investigative skills and astuteness when it comes to tracking the scent of their quarry are without equal.
+Their investigative skills and astuteness when tracking the scent of their quarry are without equal.

 Their legendary nose makes them popular amongst law enforcement agencies to help find missing persons, a reputation that makes them popularly known as Sleuth Hounds.

-When not on the hunt, bloodhounds are docile and easy-going creatures – making them a great companion both on and off the hunt.
+When not on the hunt, bloodhounds are docile and easy-going creatures – making them great companions both on and off the hunt.
 They weigh about 36-49kg and have a life expectancy of 10-12 years.

 6. German Shorthaired Pointer